piercefreeman/gpt-json/README.md

 Detected sentiment: 1
 ```

-## Other Libraries
+## Comparison to Other Libraries

 A non-exhaustive list of other libraries that address the same problem.
 None of them were fully compatible with my deployment (hence this library), but check them out:

-[jsonformer](https://github.com/1rgs/jsonformer) - Works with any Huggingface model.
-This library is tailored towards the GPT-X family.
+[jsonformer](https://github.com/1rgs/jsonformer) - Works with any Huggingface model, whereas `gpt-json` is specifically tailored towards the GPT-X family.